Questions about the Filmscanner Reflecta DigitDia 4000/5000/6000/7000

 Thus, it must be the SilverFast Ai version in order to benefit from the essential advantages the scan software of SilverFast offers.
 But from the Ai-version there are also different versions.
 Only the studio-version does have the decisive multi-exposure feature; the HDR-version on the contrary is an add-on of the studio version and enables the generation of raw scans for the later optimization.
 The IT-8 colour calibration is an essential feature of the SilverFast Ai-version.
 Therefore, an IT-8 Calibration Target and a reference table are necessary.
 Many times, the SilverFast Ai-version is sold without an IT-8 Target, then the target has to be ordered separetedely in order to be able to accomplish the colour calibration.

 The IT-8 Target should be included in the SilverFast-Ai-Version.
 Finally, the IT-8 colour calibration is not a core feature of the SilverFast Ai-software that leads to a significant increase of the scan quality.

-Those who purchase a used Reflecta DigitDia or Braun Multimag SlideScan should consider the advices mentioned in the chapter about the Durability of such a magazine-scanner.
+Those who purchase a used Reflecta DigitDia or Braun Multimag SlideScan should consider the advices mentioned in the chapter about the Durability and the Warranty of such a magazine-scanner.

 Position of the orange-coloured adapter at the slider for the universal magazine